WFMZ-TV: Channel 69

 In February 1975, WFMZ reapplied for a television station license with channel 69 having been substituted for channel 67 in Allentown.
 The application was approved on December 9, 1975.
 Studios and a transmitter were co-sited with WFMZ radio.
-Much of the equipment, including a transmitter from a recently failed station on channel 69, was used by WHFV in Fredericksburg, Virginia.
+The channel 69 transmitter and much of the equipment came from the short-lived WHFV in Fredericksburg, Virginia, which had ended operations in May 1975.

 WFMZ-TV made its debut on November 25, 1976.
 Its programming consisted primarily of family-oriented entertainment shows, operating 13 hours a day.
 The FM radio station remained co-owned until it was sold in 1997.

 In the 1990s, WFMZ began running fewer religious shows and more sitcoms, talk shows and reality shows.
 The station's news division, 69 News, also gradually expanded.
 By 2000, the station was running three hours of local Lehigh Valley news a day and a mix of comedy shows and talk, reality television, and court show programming.
 The station presently airs about six hours a day of news in addition to talk and reality shows.

 Local programming

 News

-In 1976, the station's news department debuted with two daily newscasts at 7pm and 10 pm daily.
-The news programs were later branded as Channel 69 News in the late 1980s and the station's news division was expanded.
-In 1989, WFMZ added a 5pm newscast and the 7pm news program was moved up to 6pm.
+In 1976, the station's news department debuted with two daily newscasts at 7 and 10 p.m. daily, known as Newspulse.
+The news programs were later rebranded as Channel 69 News in the late 1980s and the station's news division gradually expanded.
+In 1989, WFMZ added a 5 p.m. newscast and in 1997, the 7 p.m. news show was moved up to 6 p.m.

 In 1995, WFMZ expanded its news service geographically with the debut of its Berks Edition newscast at 5:30 p.m.
-In 1998, this program was expanded to include a 10:30 p.m news broadcast.
+In 1998, this program was expanded to include a 10:30 p.m. news broadcast.
 Both Berks Edition newscasts were established in response to a perception that the Allentown area was being covered more extensively than the Reading area by Philadelphia news stations.
 WFMZ originally used a small newsroom at the Reading Eagle newspaper for these broadcasts.

 Beginning in 1997, WFMZ began experiencing significantly enhanced ratings for its news coverage of the Lehigh Valley.
 In the late 1990s, the station also launched its first Lehigh Valley-focused morning and noon news programs.